Discover Yucatán Peninsula : Environment

 Strong anthropic pressures on the environment

-Cancun, or the end of a model
+Cancún, or the end of a model

-Cancun represents the symbol of a tourism model that is doomed to disappear.
-Created ex-nihilo in the 1970s along a virgin coastline, the seaside resort is the source of pollution and pressure on natural resources, as previously mentioned.
-Urbanization has led to a fragmentation of natural environments.
-The large hotel complexes act as a barrier, preventing exchanges - particularly the circulation of water - between the lagoon and the sea, thus contributing to the disruption of ecosystems.
-They also impede the winds, reinforcing the effect of the waves and the erosion of the beaches, on which the tourist frequentation is based.
-To save the beaches - and tourism - millions of tons of sand have been trucked in, creating not only significant air pollution and greenhouse gases, but also natural imbalances in situ and ex situ.
+Cancún is the symbol of a tourism model doomed to extinction.
+Created ex-nihilo in the 1970s along a pristine coastline, the seaside resort is the source of pollution and pressure on natural resources, as mentioned above.
+Urbanization has led to the fragmentation of natural environments.
+The large hotel complexes act as barriers, preventing exchanges - particularly water circulation - between the lagoon and the sea, thereby disrupting ecosystems.
+They also impede wind flow, reinforcing the effect of waves and beach erosion on which tourism is based.
+To save the beaches - and tourism - millions of tonnes of sand have been trucked in, creating not only significant air pollution and greenhouse gases, but also natural imbalances in situ and ex situ.
 These sand inputs also contribute to the weakening of the coral reef.
-In addition, climate change is accelerating coastal erosion and could contribute to a more frequent occurrence of extreme events in a geographical area exposed to hurricanes(Delta, Gamma and Zeta in 2020).
-Eventually, the entire site is threatened with extinction.
+Added to this is climate change, which is accelerating coastal erosion and could contribute to a more frequent occurrence of extreme events, in a geographical area exposed to hurricanes(Delta, Gamma and Zeta in 2020).
+Ultimately, the entire site is threatened with extinction.

 The invasion of sargassum or the symbol of planetary pollution